SquaredHelix/Futurehome-Writeup/CUBE 1V1-EU.md

 * ### angrydog
     Description: "Device monitoring application that runs on the hub to capture all events and alarms and takes necessary action! futurehome"

-* ### fhbutler
-    Description: "Hub administration software"

-    This appears to be a tool possibly for remotely issuing commands, diagnostics etc. From the config file we can find this:
-    ```
-    "niflheim": {
-		"grpc_host": {
-			"prod": "niflheim.futurehome.io:9000",
-			"beta": "niflheim-beta.futurehome.io:9000"
-		}
-	}
-    ```
-    If I had to guess, these gRPC servers might be telling the hub when to update.
-However I would imagine the actual update files are pulled from the futurehome deb repository, not transfered over this.